mundipagg/magento2/README.md

 * PHP >= 7.1
 * Magento >= 2.1

-(This PHP version is the recommended one, but version 5.6 has been kept in Packagist/Composer for compatibility reasons.)
+(This PHP version is the recommended one, but version 5.6 has been kept in Packagist/Composer for compatibility reasons.).

 ## Configuration